 Locals have been biking, running, feeding their ducks, and walking their dogs in Alton Baker Park for over 50 years.
-The best thing about the park is that it has something for everyone.
 And if you’re looking for free things to do in Eugene, Oregon, this is a great place to start.

-There are miles of biking trails to explore and plenty of open space to picnic or play games.
+There are miles of biking trails and plenty of open space to picnic or play games.
 And if you have kids, they’ll enjoy feeding and admiring the wildlife at the duck ponds.

 Are you an adrenaline junkie?
-If so, you will enjoy racing at the BMX course.
-You’ll be happy to find other riders to show you the ropes or simply watch from the sidelines.
+If so, you will enjoy racing on the BMX course.
+You’ll be happy to find other riders to show you the ropes or watch from the sidelines.

 Ready to explore Alton Baker Park?
 Book a private E-bike tour and explore the park as you enjoy the ambling Willamette River.